toledorafael/toledorafael.github.io/_pages/about.md

 My research goal is to understand how human-computer interactions can contribute to software engineering.

-My work focus on evaluating and applying visual analytics and program comprehension techniques to facilitate program-analysis comprehension and software debugging.
+My work focuses on evaluating and applying visual analytics and program comprehension techniques to facilitate program-analysis comprehension and software debugging.
 I use interactive software models to enable the engineers to learn about their code while viewing and manipulating its graphical representation.